nagasudhirpulla/taming_python/blog/skills/flask_api_endpoints.md

 	* PUT - for modify/edit command - example: change the name of the user
 	* DELETE - for delete command - example: delete a user

-### Respond with errors using HTTP status codes
+### HTTP status codes in responses
-To convey the type of respose to the client, the service and sent HTTP status codes along with the response body Some important and most used HTTP response status codes are
+To convey the type of response, the end point can set HTTP status codes along with the response body.
+Some important and most used HTTP response status codes are

 -   200 OK
 -   201 Created